How to win Kentucky scholarships

 - Eligibility: Based on academic achievement, including GPA, test scores, challenging coursework, leadership and service experiences, awards and recognitions, essay, sample of work and interview

-- Eligibility: Incoming first-years to University of Louisville.
-Must have a 3.5+ GPA
+- Eligibility: Incoming first-years to University of Louisville with a 3.5+ GPA

-- Eligibility: Incoming first-years to University of Kentucky.
-Must have a 3.0+ GPA.
-Must have a 25+ ACT or 1200+ SAT
+- Eligibility: Incoming first-years to University of Kentucky with a 3.0+ GPA

-- Eligibility: Incoming first-years to Asbury University.
-Must have a 3.0+ GPA
+- Eligibility: Incoming first-years to Asbury University with a 3.0+ GPA

-- Eligibility: Incoming students to Transylvania University.
-Must have a 3.0+ GPA.
-Must have a 21+ ACT.
+- Eligibility: Incoming students to Transylvania University with a 3.0+ GPA.
 Students eligible for Premier Scholarships are selected based on application materials, academics, essays, and an interview

 - Deadline: Considered upon admission to Transylvania University